Key takeaways:

 We price it by square footage, whether it’s a standard or a basic clean versus a deep cleaning or a move-out cleaning.

-How to price commercial cleaning jobs
+How to price commercial cleaning jobs step-by-step

-Many cleaning pros start by checking what competitors charge in their area, but that approach doesn’t always capture your full value or costs.
-A better pricing strategy is to base quotes on your own expenses, skill level, and the quality of your service.
+To calculate a commercial cleaning estimate, start by checking what competitors charge in their area.
+Just remember that approach doesn’t always capture your full value or costs.

 1. Define your scope of work